Probably the hardest part about buying a piece of vacant land when you don’t have a ton of money is figuring out what you’re going to do with it.

 - Storage: We bought a small plastic storage box so we could leave stuff on the island and a huge tarp to cover anything that didn’t fit in the storage shed.

 - Eating: We brought over an old picnic table and a few plastic chairs that we found for free on the side of the road.
 (Road-side free piles are a thing in my community.)
-We also got a free barbecue.
-And my mom gave us her old Coleman stove.
+We also got our barbecue that way.
+My mom gave us her vintage Coleman stove.
 The only thing we had to buy was a cooler.
-We only had a cheap fabric cooler and we decided to splurge on a high-end cooler (affiliate link) that was able to keep things cool for at least a week.
+We only owned a cheap fabric cooler, so we decided to splurge on a high-end cooler that was able to keep things cool for at least a week.

 - Water: Not having easy access to water was a pretty big deal.
 In general, it’s a good idea to have at least 2 gallons of water per person per day.
-That includes water for drinking, cooking and personal hygiene.
+That includes water for drinking, cooking, and personal hygiene.
 So one of the first things we did was buy a rain barrel for our outhouse.
-We also bought a simple watercooler nozzle and a bunch of water jugs.
-Even the ice in our cooler doubles as drinking water since all of our icepacks are old 2 Liter soda bottles.
+We also bought a simple water cooler nozzle and a bunch of water jugs.
+Even the ice in our cooler doubles as drinking water since all of our icepacks are reused 2 Liter soda bottles.

 Enjoying The Campsite